Mouleshwar3238/UG_FY_Project/README.md

 # UG_FY_Project - Lithium-Ion Battery SoC Prediction Using Deep Learning
-Designed Vanilla RNN, LSTM and GRU models to predict the state of charge of a lithium-ion battery used in an EV
+Designed Vanilla RNN, LSTM and GRU models to predict the state of charge of a lithium-ion battery used in an EV.

 ## Dataset Description
 The dataset contains data for driving trips that have been made using a BMW i3 EV.
 It has been originally sourced from IEEE Dataport, but published in Kaggle.